 Chris completed a BSc in Ecology and Biodiversity at Victoria University of Wellington, and achieved First Class Honours at Monash University.
 He completed his PhD at Monash University in early 2018.

 His PhD research investigated the consequences of multispecies invasion for understorey plant communities in a dry forest ecosystem.
 It used a largely trait-based approach to look at how multispecies invasion impacts the phylogenetic and functional structure of communities, as well as the ecosystem functioning of those same communities.

-He has worked as a research assistant both in New Zealand and Australia on projects involving parasitism of New Zealand ant species, exploitative competition between Argentine ants and native New Zealand ant species, and the compilation of a global invasive species database.
-Chris’ current PhD research involves quantifying the impacts of changes in functional traits of plants as a result of multispecies invasion.
+Chris has worked as a research assistant in New Zealand on projects involving parasitism of New Zealand ant species and exploitative competition between Argentine ants and native New Zealand ant species.
+His current research role within the McGeoch lab involves the reporting of global trends in pathway introductions of alien species, and the impact assessment of invasive alien insects.

-More specifically, it looks at differences in plant community trait structure within dry forest ecosystems, its relation to community composition, and how different intensities of multispecies invasion add to turnover in functional traits.
-His interest in science – particularly invasion biology – stems from a concern about the anthropogenic impacts on biodiversity, and being involved in research that helps to better understand these impacts is a benefit of working in an ecological science role.
+Chris’ interest in science – particularly invasion biology – stems from a concern about the anthropogenic impacts on biodiversity, and being involved in research that helps to better understand these impacts is a benefit of working in an ecological science role.
 He also has an interest in streamlining and consolidating information on invasive species introductions.

 +61 03 99050023